-FACTORS THAT CREATE GREAT TRAIL DESTINATION HOW BREAK O'DAY PERFORMS AS A TRAIL DESTINATION SUGGESTED IMPROVEMENTS Distinctive experiences The Break O' Day landscape includes some remarkable and distinctively north-eastern Tasmanian views, experiences, culture and environments.
+TRAIL INFRASTRUCTURE, DESIGN, SUPPORT FAC CILITIES AND MANAGEMENT FACTORS THAT CREATE GREAT TRAIL DESTINATION HOW BREAK O'DAY PERFORMS AS A TRAIL DESTINATION SUGGESTED IMPROVEMENTS Distinctive experiences The Break O' Day landscape includes some remarkable and distinctively north-eastern Tasmanian views, experiences, culture and environments.
 The climb up St Patricks Head near St Marys is rewarded by stunning 360° views of ranges, valleys and the Tasman Sea.
-Views expressed during consultation indicated St Patricks Head as one of the communitiy's favourites.
+Views expressed during consultation indicated St Patricks Head as one of the communities favourites.
 The ridge tops that surround the valley provide opportunity to explore short or longer distance walking or trail running experiences whilst the coal mining history and waterfalls provide distinctive themes for trails and interpretation.
 The 42 km Bay of Fires Trail makes for a distinctive North East Tasmanian mountain-bike experience.
+Planning for recognition as IMBA Epic Trail and trail and Mountain Bike Town location will contribute to the North East becoming an IMBA trail hub - only the second in Australia.
 St Helens will continue have a focus on planning and developing unique, distinctive and diverse trail experiences.
 The Traditional Owners of the land recognise many features in the landscape through cultural stories, song lines and as boundary markers on the land.
 The coastal rainforest, tidal flats and cultural living places around Georges Bay and Moulting Bay are places to be protected but also provide opportunity for improved access for Traditional Owners and visitors to the land.
 Blue Tier and waterfall trails and rainforest walks are well represented.
 Coastal trails are represented but may need review to avoid coastal impacts.
-Multi-day walks have been provided through Bay of Fires Lodge Walk and the wukalina Walk, however, the popular Douglas - Apsley National Park multi day walk has been restricted due to the removal of a bridge on the access track.
-The rock climbing at Bare Rock out of Fingal is emerging as one of Tasmania most popular climbs.
-Not technically a trail experience, Appropriate and enjoyable trails where people can be involved in these special places by trails is important.
+Multi-day walks have been provided through Bay of Fires Lodge Walk and the Wukalina Walk, however, the popular Douglas - Apsley National Park multi day walk has been restricted due to the removal of a bridge on the access track.
+Appropriate and enjoyable trails where people can be involved in these special places by trails is important.
 The differing land and sea scapes need to be presented to visitors and locals via a range of trails that suit user needs.
-There is opportunity through distinct short cultural walks and through the multi day wukalina walk to promote distinctive Tasmanian Aboriginal cultural experiences shared by traditional owners, locals and visitors.
-The distinctive Bare Rock is a draw for climbers and could see the Fingal Valley become an attractive place for climbers and associated visitors to visit and stay in Fingal Trails that both provide access for Aboriginal people to areas important to them and to introduce visitors to these sites will provide unique and distinctive trail experiences.
+There is opportunity through distinct short cultural walks and through the multi day Wukalina Walk to promote distinctive Tasmanian Aboriginal cultural experiences shared by traditional owners, locals and visitors.
+The distinctive Bare Rock is a draw for climbers and could see the Fingal Valley become an attractive place for climbers and associated visitors to visit and stay in Fingal.
+Trails that both provide access for Aboriginal people to areas important to them and to introduce visitors to these sites will provide unique and distinctive trail experiences.
 Swimcart Beach to Binalong to St Helens has been proposed as an off-road shared trail to connect these coastal areas.
 This supporting trail is to be assessed as part of the Bay of Fires Master Planning process to investigate the feasibility and sustainability of this proposed trail.
-The approach is a good example of collective decision-making incorporating a range of issues.
+This approach is a good example of collective decision-making incorporating a range of issues.